kekse1/v4/docs/modules/lib/callback-controller.md

 ### Static instance
 As mentioned somewhere above, the `CallbackController` got it's own static instance of this `CallbackControllerCarrier`, to avoid unnecessary resources (of many Controller instances).

+All necessary static members are a relay to a static `CallbackController` instance,

 And btw., this Carrier also free's up the memory by destroying all unused Controller instances (see `DEFAULT_FREE_CARRIER`).